Signed in as:

-Being from Baltimore, I've experienced a lot of events which caused me to not only grow up quickly and develop a tough exterior but, it also caused me to become blind to the person I was created to me.
+Being from Baltimore, I've experienced a lot of events which caused me to not only grow up quickly and develop a tough exterior but, it also caused me to become blind to the person I was created to be.
 Not knowing who I was in Christ led me down a path riddled with unhealthy decisions, and it also prevented me from experiencing God's love and thriving in the life He created me to live.

 If "angry black woman" was a person, it would've been me.
 For most of my life there was not a person I was not willing to cuss all the way out!
 I always knew I had a good heart, I just figured if I gave you glimpses of my "pop-off" then you would make every attempt not to hurt me to avoid my wrath.
-I guess you could my defense mechanism was to scare you into loving me!
+I guess you could say my defense mechanism was to scare you into loving me!
 Needless to say, this method was a failure and I quickly realized that I couldn't love nor scare anyone into loving me!
 Boy was this lesson painful!

 They say there is no way to truly experience the love of God and stay the same.
 In 2014, I began seeking to experience God's love and although I still made bad relational choices, I SLOWLY began to change.
 I emphasize slowly because between me and you, there have been many a day when I wished I could just wave a magic wand and have arrived at destiny!
 But God is a God of process and although I wish He would just throw me in a Ninja Foodie, He seems to prefer the Sloooooooow Cooker!